darraghoriordan/darragh-oriordan-com/src/pages/2019/10/19/azure-pipelines-serverless-graphql-react-yaml/index.md

 7. 🚢 the client to our static site
 8. 🚀 the server to our App Service

 I won't go over each of the variables in the first step.
-Hit me up on twitter if it's not clear which is which.
+Hit me up on twitter if it's not clear which variable is is which.

 ## Building client and server

-Here we just navigate to the relevant folders and build the code.
-I run the tests here too but you could do that in a different script.
+Here we just navigate to the relevant folders and build the code using yarn or npm.
+I run my tests in this step too but you could do that in a different script step.
 I'm just being lazy I guess.

-I do set some environment variables here.
+I set some environment variables here and this is where you should too if you need to.

 CI=true changes the way tests are run and published.
 It also enforces linting by failing the build on warnings.

 REACT_APP_GRAPHQL_URL='myurl' is a setting for the client application so it hits the correct production server.
-Otherwise the client you download would try to hit localhost.
+Otherwise the client you download would try to hit whatever is the default.

 This is specific to my application though you probably need something similar.
 Doing this in ENV variables helps enforce the 12 factor application principals.

 ```yaml
 - script: |